SuperOfficeDocs/superoffice-docs/docs/en/learn/section-tabs/sales-tab.md

 ### Filter sales

-You can filter the list of sales by date, user, or group by clicking the **Filter** button (![icon][img2]).
+You can filter the list of sales by date, user, or group by clicking the **Filter** button (<i class="ph ph-funnel" aria-hidden="true"></i>).
 This helps focus on specific sales activities that need attention.

 ### Include stakeholders